DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 A6.
 Coordination mechanism

-In Belgium the UN Convention became effective in July 2009, and the Directorate-General for Policy Support of the FPS Social Security was appointed as the federal and inter-federal coordination in this field.
+In Belgium the UN Convention became effective in July 2009.
+The coordination mechanism has been established within the following federal administration: Federal Public Service Social Security, Directorate General Strategy and Research.
 In addition to this mechanism, the Centre for Equal Opportunities and Opposition to Racism (CGKR/CECLR), called 'Unia', is an independent Federal institution on the Rights of Persons with disability and inter alia monitors the rights of persons with disability.

 A7.
 Independent mechanism